 The Charles H. Houston Center develops, coordinates, and assesses the effectiveness of activities designed to inform, educate, and encourage individuals in South Carolina and around the country.
 To achieve these goals, faculty and staff at the Charles H. Houston Center develop and implement programs and activities aligned with the priorities of the center; collaborate with organizations to develop and implement programs; collect and analyze program evaluation data; and pursue funding opportunities to develop and implement programs.

-The Clemson Career Workshop, sponsored by LMI Aerospace, enables high school students to explore career opportunities in science, technology, engineering, and mathematics.
+The Clemson Career Workshop enables high school students to explore career opportunities in science, technology, engineering, and mathematics.

 The PSAT/SAT Workshop is an academic outreach program designed to help high school students in South Carolina to prepare for the Preliminary SAT/National Merit Scholarship Qualifying Test® as well as prepare for the SAT.

 For more information about the PSAT/SAT Workshop, please contact Cherese Fine via email or by telephone at 864-656-0676.

 The Research Workshop is designed for faculty, staff, and students who are interested in learning about research methods and analytical techniques utilized to conduct research on the Black experience in education.

 For more information about the Research Workshop, please contact Cindy Roper via email or by telephone at 864-656-0607.